Overview

 Enriched Term Diagrams

-For H.sapiens KEGG enrichment analyses, visualize_terms() can be used to generate KEGG pathway diagrams that are saved as PNG files in a directory called “term_visualizations” under the current working directory:
+For H.sapiens KEGG enrichment analyses, visualize_terms() can be used to generate KEGG pathway diagrams as ggraph (inherits from ggplot) objects (using ggkegg):

 input_processed <- input_processing(example_pathfindR_input)